Grrrolf/Test/Networking.rst

 DHCP to serve your Ultimate cartridge an IP-address.

 You can check and see if the Ultimate cart has a working network connection by checking the Net0 status in the Ultimate menu.
-You will see something like:
+If there is a working network connection it will say 'Link Up' at 'Net0':

 .. figure:: media/u2p_networking_main_no_connection.png
    :scale: 200 %
    :alt: U2+ main screen

-For the U2+, when the link is down, it will show:
+For the U2+, when the link is down, look like this:

 .. figure:: media/u2p_networking_main.png
    :scale: 200 %